camdenreslink/code.camdenreslink.com/content/dev/fun-tricks-with-mono-cecil-in-fsharp/index.md

                                     i.FullName = interfaceFullName))
 {{< /highlight-custom >}}

-We can now add calling code to the main program:
+We can now add the call to the disposable type querying code to the main program:
 {{< highlight-custom language="fsharp" header-text="Program.fs" >}}
 open Mono.Cecil